 Understanding (Specific) Special Power of Attorneys

 People in Alberta hear the word power of attorney and they usually understand that it is a document to let someone sign or make decisions on your behalf.
 Many clients are concerned to give to much power to one person with respect to their own affairs.
-The solution may be a specific power of attorney or special power of attorney.
-This type of power of attorney gives special or specific powers to someone.
-Both a specific and a special power of attorney only give limited powers to your attorney.
+The solution may be a specific or special power of attorney.
+This type of document gives special or specific powers to someone else to make decisions for you.
+Both a specific and a special power of attorney only give limited powers to the person you pick to act for you.
 The specific or special power of attorney can be as focused and limited as you want it to be.
-If you still need more information after reading this, call the lawyers at Kahane Law Office in Calgary for more help.
-403-225-8810.
+If you still need more information after reading this, call the lawyers at Kahane Law Office in both Calgary (403-225-8810) and Edmonton (780-571-8463).

 Why Use A Special Power of Attorney

-A special power of attorney is used when you have a specific matter that you need someone to act on your behalf for.
+A special power of attorney is a good tool when you have a specific matter that you need someone to act on your behalf for.
 Frequently, a special power of attorney is used when the person who has to act, make a decision or sign paperwork is not available.
 This occurs when the person giving the POA is:

 - Away on vacation